jstonge/hello-research-groups/src/models/groupSkills.md

 irreversible hysteresis: once institutional support facilitates the transition to programming, the latter persists even if the support is later withdrawn.
-By framing learning dynamics and skill acquisition in science as a public goods game embedded in a contagion model, our approach captures the nonlinear influence of group dynamics on individual decision-making.
+By framing learning dynamics and skill acquisition in science as a public goods game imgded in a contagion model, our approach captures the nonlinear influence of group dynamics on individual decision-making.